 What would you add on as must-haves on this list?
 What are the avoidables?
 Share in comments below.

 Good luck and hope you have a wonderful birthing experience!

-*Disclaimer – this is a blog post based on my own experiences with my own labour and delivery.
-Please consider that every body, and every baby is unique and what I’ve mentioned may or may not be applicable to you.
+*Disclaimer – This is a blog post based on my own experiences with my own labour and delivery.
+Please consider that every body and every baby is unique.
+What I’ve mentioned may or may not be applicable to you.
 Post may contain affiliate links.